Printed on 3/21/2023

 Allows students to demonstrate knowledge of commercial wiring by applying the skills they have learned in previous courses to complete a large-scale project.
 They will test their knowledge of the NEC, while developing new techniques along with troubleshooting to complete this project.

-• Introductory Industrial Wiring Methods
+• Industrial 1

 31-413-309